Bundala National Park – බුන්දල ජාතික වනෝද්යානය

-Bundala National Park is situated in the southeast part of the country in the semi arid zone in the Southern Province.
+Bundala National Park is situated in the southeast part of the country in the semi-arid zone in the Hambantota District of the Southern Province.
 The park area consists mainly of dry thorny scrubland and lagoons.
-In addition, there are streams, seasonal water holes, tanks, salt marshes, mangroves, seashores and salterns, aspects that add to the diversity of habitat and the richness of its bio diversity.
+In addition, there are streams, seasonal water holes, tanks, salt marshes, mangroves, seashores and salterns, aspects that add to the diversity of habitat and the richness of its biodiversity.

 The abundance of lagoons has made Bundala an ideal location for a large number of migratory and resident birds.
-Up to 2,000 Grater Flamingos having been recorded during November – January season and the total bird population can exceed 20,000 during migratory season.
-This has made Bundala top priority location for the bird enthusiast.
+Up to 2,000 Grater Flamingos have been recorded during the November – January season and the total bird population can exceed 20,000 during migratory season.
+This has made Bundala a top priority location for the bird enthusiast.

 In This coastal area also attracts four out of Sri Lanka’s five sea turtle species, which come ashore to lay their eggs.
 This park is much less visited than Yala so largely voids the weekend crowds.

 Bundala was declared a sanctuary in 1969 and upgraded to a national park in 1992.
-In 1990, under the Convention on Wetlands of International Importance for Migratory Waterfowl, Bundala was declared a Ramsar site, the only one in this country.
+In 1990, under the Convention on Wetlands of International Importance for Migratory Waterfowl, Bundala was declared a RAMSAR site, becoming the first RAMSAR site in this country.
 In 2005 the national park was designated as a biosphere reserve by UNESCO, the fourth biosphere reserve in Sri Lanka.

-As Bundala National Park is located in semi arid zone, rainfall is highly seasonal.
-Main source of rainfall is Northeast monsoons (December- February).
-The area experiences a prolong drought from May to October.
+As Bundala National Park is located in a semi-arid zone, rainfall is highly seasonal.
+The main source of rainfall is Northeast monsoons (December- February).
+The area experiences a prolonged drought from May to October.
 The temperature during this period can exceed 30C.

 Access